Home TOC

 Obverse Diagnostic Point(s)

-Comments: This variety was discovered by Walter Breen and was first listed by Kam Ahwash.
-Its discovery initiated the study of Seated dimes for blundered or "misplaced dates".
-The 1 digit was punched twice into the base directly above the 18 digits in the date.
+Comments: This proof variety was discovered by Walter Breen and first listed by Kam Ahwash.
+Its discovery initiated the study of Liberty Seated dimes for blundered or "misplaced dates".
+The 1 digit is punched twice into the base directly above the final 18 digits in the date.
 The full base and upright of the higher misplaced 1 is clearly visible below the end of the scroll.
 The left base of the second 1 digit is visible below the upper blundered digit.
-Obverse 5 again exhibits concentric die lines in Liberty's upper body.
+Obverse 5 also exhibits circular lathe lines in Liberty's upper body.
 The upper shield and gown area to the right of the shield appears rough, as if from a rusted die.
-Reverse E shows some minor die doubling on the ribbon ends and throughout the wreath.

 Plate Coin: G. Fortin Collection, PCGS PF64